Home Page

 • Dry Vac

-Please read all the General requirements for wood floor parquet installation first.
-Make sure that all the conditions for environment, subfloor and materials are met before attempting to install the medallion.
+Pre-requirements: Please read all the General requirements for wood floor parquet installation first.
+Ensure that all the conditions for the environment, subfloor, and materials are met before installing the medallion.

-Note: Prior to installation, keep the medallion in the climate controlled environment, flat, in horizontal position to avoid possible warping.
-Acclimate the medallion for at least 24 hr. in the room where it will be installed.
-Keep the medallion in the original plastic wrap prior to installation.
+Note: Before installation, keep the medallion in the climate-controlled environment, flat, in a horizontal position.
+Keep the medallion in the original plastic wrap before installation.

-Humidity and Winter season warning: Please keep the humidity level in the house within acceptable range of 40 to 60%.
+Humidity and Winter season warning: Please keep the humidity level in the house within an acceptable range of 36 to 60%.
 Dry in-house air is typical for a cold season.
-This is the primary cause for wood warping, gaps and cracking in the inlays and is not covered by warranty.
+This is the primary cause for wood warping, gaps, and cracking in the inlays and is not covered by a warranty.
 Use either HVAC build-in or portable humidifier to maintain the environment.
-Inlay are more sensitive to the moisture fluctuations than regular plank hardwood floors due to the combination of different wood species with different hygroscopic properties.
-Simple electronic Hygrometer can be purchased from Radio Shack for approximately $20 to monitor the environment.
+Inlays are more sensitive to moisture fluctuations than regular plank hardwood floors due to different wood species with different hygroscopic properties.
+A simple electronic Hygrometer can be purchased from Amazon for approximately $10-$20 to monitor the environment.
+Many smart thermostats show indoor Relative Humidity (RH).

 General information

-Rectangular medallions and the medallions with the straight lines are installed using guide cutting method.
-With the square medallions, some installers prefer to glue the medallion first and then install the flooring around it.
+Rectangular medallions and the medallions with the straight lines are installed using the guide cutting method.
+Some installers prefer to glue the medallion with the square medallions first and then install the flooring around it.

 Unfinished floor installation is preferred.
 The medallion and the floor are sanded and finished together on-site.
-This process offers a better fit of the inlay and the rest of the floor.
-Gaps can be patched with the wood patty.
-Sanding of the entire floor insures that the floor and inlays are at the same height and seamless transition.
+This process offers a better fit for the inlay and the rest of the floor.
+Gaps can be patched with wood putty.
+Sanding of the entire floor ensures that the floor and inlays are at the same height and seamless transition.

-Prefinished floor installation requires the medallion to be already finished and to be the same thickness as the rest of the floor.
+The Prefinished floor installation requires the medallion to be already finished and the same thickness as the rest of the floor.
 Inlay installation can be done any other time after the floor is installed.
 However, it is less forgiving for the gaps and scratches during the installation.

 Step #1

 Choose the location where your medallion will be placed.
-On the sub floor draw the lines to locate the center of the medallion.
+On the subfloor, draw the lines to locate the center of the medallion.
+Have the customer approve the placement.

-For the template method, line up the installation template so the template lines are aligned with the lines that you have drawn on the sub floor.
-Then trace around the inside of the template so that the shape of the medallion is drawn on the sub floor.
-Remove the template and set aside.
+For the template method, line up the installation template, so the template lines align with the lines you have drawn on the subfloor.
+Then trace around the inside of the template so that the shape of the medallion is drawn on the subfloor.
+Remove the template and set it aside.
+Use a stud finder to find spots where the router may hit fasteners and mark those spots.

-On picture, the parquet tiles are not installed in the area where medallion will be installed.
+In the picture, the parquet tiles are not installed in the area where the medallion will be installed.

 (Blue masking tape is used to hold the parquet tiles from moving during the glue curing period.)